TomDesch/rainbow/README.md

 - `armor-item-feature`: Whether `/rainbowitem` is enabled.
 - `check-block-inventories`, etc.: Toggle which inventories/entities to animate items in.

-> Note: Animating items in more places could potentially impact performance — use with caution!

 ## 👤 Author

 Plugin created by **StealingDaPenta**